 The Data of Shame: A professional meeting where you fumbled your words and felt humiliated.

 The Ho'oponopono perspective offers a radical shift: You are already whole, confident, and capable.
 Your true self is calm, creative, and connected.
 The fear, the nerves, the self-doubt—these are not you.
-They are like layers of dust covering a brilliant diamond.
+They are like layers of dust and grime covering a brilliant diamond.
 They are programs, or "data," that have accumulated in your subconscious mind over a lifetime.

 Part 3: Ho'oponopono Demystified: The Ancient Code for Subconscious Cleansing

-3.1 The Core Principle: 100% Responsibility
+3.1 The Core Principle: Taking 100% Responsibility for Your Inner World

 3.2 The Four Mantras: A Deeper Dive into Their Alchemical Power